ualbertalib/avp_aviary_api_interactions/README.md

 ffmpeg -f lavfi -i testsrc=duration=10:size=1280x720:rate=30 testsrc_10.mpg
 ```

-Another option is to concatenate multiple videos together using ffmpeg and the concat feature that takes as input a file listing the vidoes to concatenate (one-per-line) and the output file.
+Another option is to concatenate multiple videos together using ffmpeg and the `concat` feature that takes as input a file listing the vidoe files to concatenate (one-per-line) and the output file.

 ``` bash
 ffmpeg -f concat -safe 0 -i ffmpeg_concat.txt -c copy 3g.mp4